cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 The autopilot also checks that [ERC-1271](/cow-protocol/reference/core/signing-schemes#erc-1271) signatures are currently valid.

+More in general, the autopilot aims to remove from the auction all orders that have no chance to be settled.
+Still, this doesn't mean that all orders that appear in the auction can be settled: orders whose ability to be settled is ambigous or unclear are remitted to the solvers' own judgment.

 ## Solver competition

 Once an auction is ready, the autopilot sends a `/solve` request to each solver.